The style and taste of a home can be changed by light.

 The living room is a multi-functional area where people tend to gather together to engage in a series of activities, including talking, reading, watching TV, etc..
 Therefore, the lighting of this space requires a more diversified approach.
 In general, a ceiling light or pendant light located in the middle of the ceiling is ideal for providing ambient lighting.
-An 80cm diameter circular ceiling light or a 110*70cm side length rectangular ceiling light is suitable for 20-square-meter living room.
+An 80cm diameter circular ceiling light or a 110*70cm side length rectangular ceiling light is suitable for a 20-square-meter living room.

-If you use a pendant light as the main light, it can be placed a little low directly above the coffee table, becoming the focal point of sofa area.
+If you use a pendant light as the main light, it can be placed a little low directly above the coffee table, becoming the focal point of the sofa area.

 Another way to provide ambient lighting in the living room is to use recessed or track lighting.
 Lights that bounce off the ceiling are diffused to become soft and create a sense of brightness in the room.
 Also, the color of the light source must be single, not colorful.

-Bedroom is a place where you fall asleep and unwind.
+A bedroom is a place where you fall asleep and unwind.
 Due to the relaxing nature, it calls for soft ambient lighting.

 In addition to ambient lighting, bedside reading light and closet light are also two of the major consideration in the bedroom lighting set up.
-For bedside reading, it is recommended to use table lamp or wall lamp with rocking arms to provide adjustable tasking lighting.
+For bedside reading, it is recommended to use a table lamp or wall lamp with rocking arms to provide adjustable tasking lighting.
 The light can be directed on the reading material or turned to other directions as needed.
 Each side light should operate on its own switch to avoid disturbing your partner's sleep.
 For closet lighting, use infrared induction LED light to save energy.
 The light is on when the wardrobe door is open and off when the wardrobe door is closed.

 For families who need to take care of their babies at night, it is recommended to install a human body induction night light near the ground.
 It turns on the light automatically when perceiving motion and automatically extinguishes after several tens of seconds.
-It is safe, energy-saving and environmentally friendly.
+It is safe, energy-saving, and environmentally friendly.

-Dining room is the place to showcase your design style through your lighting choices.
+The dining room is the place to showcase your design style through your lighting choices.

 The lowest point of the pendant light should be at least 30 inches higher than the table, and the diameter should be between 1/2 and 2/3 of the width of the table to avoid touching the head.
-Use warm light with color temperature of about 3000K to make the food looks more delicious.
+Use warm light with a color temperature of about 3000K to make the food looks more delicious.

-Similar to the closet light, the dining cabinet light can also be fitted with infrared sensor for easy access to the tableware.
+Similar to the closet light, the dining cabinet light can also be fitted with an infrared sensor for easy access to the tableware.
 It can also reduce the heavy feeling of the cabinet and let it appear light-some.

-With a focus on the functions of food preparation and cleanup, the kitchen is one of the most practical areas in your home, requiring a careful consideration of the balance of task and ambient lighting.
+With a focus on the functions of food preparation and cleanup, the kitchen is one of the most practical areas in your home, requiring careful consideration of the balance of task and ambient lighting.

 A lighting plan for an ordinary kitchen calls for ceiling-mounted central fixtures to provide ambient light and under-cabinet fixtures to provide task lighting for the counters and the sink.
-There are many benefits for installing under-cabinet fixtures: illuminate the counter-top work surfaces when cooking, dishes looks brightly colored under the light with color temperature 3000-4500k, and you can set the lights to be turned on automatically when get tap water at night.
+There are many benefits for installing under-cabinet fixtures: illuminate the counter-top work surfaces when cooking, dishes look brightly colored under the light with color temperature 3000-4500k, and you can set the lights to be turned on automatically when getting tap water at night.

 Lights should be arranged on both sides of the mirror to gives off a subtle but sufficient light.
-Use natural light source to provide the most accurate reflection of your face, making it easier to shave and apply makeup.
+Use a natural light source to provide the most accurate reflection of your face, making it easier to shave and apply makeup.